 Master of Science in Geophysics or Geophysical Engineering

 Students may obtain a Master of Science Degree in either Geophysics or Geophysical Engineering.
-Both degrees have the same coursework and thesis requirements, as described below.
-Students are normally admitted into the Master of Science in Geophysics program.
-If, however, a student would like to obtain the Master of Science in Geophysical Engineering, the course work and thesis topic must meet the following requirements in addition to those associated with the Master of Science in Geophysics:
+To obtain the Master of Science in Geophysical Engineering, the course work and thesis topic must meet the following requirements in addition to those associated with the Master of Science in Geophysics:

 - Students must complete, either prior to their arrival at Mines or while at Mines, no less than 16 credits of engineering coursework.